Sun Jun 9, 2013

 The organizations are listed in the columns, and the names in the rows.
 As you can see, membership is represented by a “1”.
 So this Samuel Adams person (whoever he is), belongs to the North Caucus, the Long Room Club, the Boston Committee, and the London Enemies List.
 I must say, these organizational names sound rather belligerent.

-What can get from these meagre metadata?
+What can we tell from these meagre metadata?
 This table is large and cumbersome.
 I am a pretty low-level operative at ye olde RSA, so I have to keep it simple.
 My superiors, I am quite sure, have far more sophisticated analytical techniques at their disposal.
 I will simply start at the very beginning and follow a technique laid out in a beautiful paper by my brilliant former colleague, Mr Ron Breiger, called “The Duality of Persons and Groups.”
 He wrote it as a graduate student at Harvard, some thirty five years ago.
 (Harvard, you may recall, is what passes for a university in the Colonies.
 No matter.)
 The paper describes what we now think of as a basic way to represent information about links between people and some other kind of thing, like attendance at various events, or membership in various groups.
 The foundational papers in this new science of social networke analysis, in fact, are almost all about what you can tell about people and their social lives based on metadata only, without much reference to the actual content of what they say.

 Mr Breiger’s insight was that our table of 254 rows and seven columns is an adjacency matrix, and that a bit of matrix multiplication can bring out information that is in the table but perhaps hard to see.
 Take this adjacency matrix of people and groups and transpose it—that is, flip it over on its side, so that the rows are now the columns and vice versa.
 Now we have two tables, or matrices, a 254x7 one showing “People by Groups” and the other a 7x254 one showing “Groups by People”.
 Call the first one the adjacency matrix A and the second one its transpose, AT.
 Now, as you will recall there are rules for multiplying matrices together.
 If you multiply out A(AT), you will get a big matrix with 254 rows and 254 columns.
 That is, it will be a 254x254 “Person by Person” matrix, where both the rows and columns are people (in the same order) and the cells show the number of organizations any particular pair of people both belonged to.
 Is that not marvelous?
 I have always thought this operation is somewhat akin to magick, especially as it involves moving one hand down and the other one across in a manner not wholly removed from an incantation.